FAQs

 • Provide clients with a sense of community and belonging

-• Just as importantly, we must underscore what The MAC at Morgan’s Wonderland™ will not achieve:
+• Just as importantly, we must underscore what Morgan’s Multi-Assistance Center (MAC)™ will not achieve:

 • Medical miracles:

 • We will have an excellent care model, facilities and staff, but we don’t promise any medical miracles.
-The MAC at Morgan’s Wonderland™ will connect individuals with special needs to services and resources they need in a one-stop shop through an innovative model in order to make it easier for them to navigate their daily lives.
+Morgan’s Multi-Assistance Center (MAC)™ will connect individuals with special needs to services and resources they need through an innovative model in order to make it easier for them to navigate their daily lives.
 It is unreasonable to assume medical miracles, although having integrated and coordinated services should improve the overall wellness of an individual with special needs.

 • Getting all the services needed/speeding up processes:

 • There may be some services that have long wait lists (for example, Medicaid waiver programs or access to some medical sub-specialists).
-The MAC at Morgan’s Wonderland™ does not control how these outside-funded programs or services operate and will not enhance the capacity of these services to expedite enrollment, but we will connect clients to information they require about the services offered.
+Morgan’s Multi-Assistance Center (MAC)™ does not control how these outside-funded programs or services operate and will not enhance the capacity of these services to expedite enrollment, but we will connect clients to information they require about the services offered.
 We will also have representatives of many of these services on-site so clients can get their questions answered and so service providers can hear directly from clients.

 A Medicaid Waiver offers services that are typically not covered under basic Medicaid coverage.
 Services may include respite care, attendance care, home modifications, residential options, adaptive aids, camp, specialized therapies, habilitation, etc.